 Access to College Property by College Official

 Leave of Absence or Withdrawing from the College

-When the residence halls close for breaks, students are expected to take out trash and perishable food, unplug items in the room, turn out the lights, and shut and lock the windows.
-Apartment doors and bedroom doors that are lockable should be closed and locked.
+When the residence halls close for breaks, students are expected to take out trash and perishable food, unplug items in the room, turn out the lights, shut and lock the windows, and lock all bedroom doors that are lockable.
+Apartment doors should be closed and locked.
 A list of complete closing procedures will be distributed about one week prior to each break closing.
 Residents may leave personal items in their room during all breaks, except for the summer.
 However, due to the "unoccupied" status of the campus during breaks, it is suggested that students take valuable items with them to ensure their safety.

 Fall Semester: At the end of the fall semester, all students must vacate their rooms within 24-hours after the completion of their last exam or by the designated closing time (whichever comes first).
 Students who are not returning for the spring semester must remove their belongings and return their room key(s) to the Office of Residential & First-Year Programs prior to departure.
 A fee may be assessed if appropriate action and/or paperwork is not completed.
 Students returning to their same room for the Spring Semester may leave personal items in their room at the end of the fall semester during Winter Break.
 However, due to the "unoccupied" status of the campus during Winter Break, it is suggested that students take valuable items with them to ensure their safety.

 All residential spaces must be left in "move-in" condition prior to students leaving for Winter Break.
 At the close of every fall semester many room changes occur and, in some cases, students make decisions not to return for the spring semester.
 As a result, it is possible that when students leave for break, their space does not have a vacancy but one is created during the break.
 The Office of Residential & First-Year Programs will need to be able to use all vacancies to house students returning from off-campus study, readmission, or room changes.